 Because there is no permanent Anglican congregation or an Old-Catholic parish at the airport to support the Airport Pastoral Care, and there are also no Anglican funds in the Netherlands to provide financial resources, external sponsors are needed to ensure the continuity of the OCAAM.
 We are blessed with the generous support of the Old-Catholic Church in the Netherlands and Christ-Church Amsterdam.
 OCAAM receives a number of periodic donations, but new financial partners are still needed.

-- The annual report of 2020 (in Dutch) gives a complete overview of our activities in 2020;
+- The annual accounts of 2022 gives a complete overview of our activities in 2022;

 - The standard form for publication - ANBI can be downloaded here.